mortinger91/cpp-tcp-udp-sockets/README.md

 [![main](https://github.com/mortinger91/cpp-tcp-udp-sockets/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/mortinger91/cpp-tcp-udp-sockets/actions/workflows/main.yml)

-<h1>cpp-tcp-udp-sockets</h1>
+# cpp-tcp-udp-sockets

-Easy CMake C++ project that uses sockets.
+### Easy CMake C++ project that uses sockets.
 Supports Linux and macOS.

-Run as server:
+- Run as server:
 Listen on a port for incoming TCP connections.
 Prints everything it receives through the connection as hex in the stdout.
-Run as client:
+- Run as client:
 Connect to an endpoint and port.

 Requirements: